1948 CASES & SPECIAL CIRCUMSTANCES

 The legal precedents stipulated that the 1948 Italian constitution’s principles such as gender equality must be applied retroactively.
 This includes events that took place before the Italian constitution was issued.
 Courts stated female ancestors passed their Italian citizenship onto their birth children so long as they didn’t freely naturalize before the birth.
 The courts also stated women were still Italian citizens despite marrying a man who wasn’t Italian and could therefore pass on their citizenship benefits as well..

 The Office of the Ministry of Interior was a counterpart in the lawsuit, and lawsuits of this type must be filed before the Civil Court of Rome.
 There are several reasons in which attaining Italian citizenship by descent or Italian citizenship by marriage is likely to be approved by Italy’s courts:

 Although there have been a significant number of positive court outcomes, it’s not guaranteed that bringing a lawsuit will give you the result you want.
 Each court has the power to rule as it chooses at any time.
-However, in most cases, Italian courts will stick to the widely accepted ruling.
+However, in most cases, Italian courts will follow the widely accepted ruling in previous 1948 cases.

 A Look At Recent Court Cases

 As qualifying under a 1948 rule and filing a 1948 case is a court case in Rome, it is necessary to hire a lawyer to represent you in Italy’s Courts even if your case involves a citizenship request where the descendant is a male.
 If you have not heard from the Italian Consulate about your application within 730 days, you can request a hearing in the Civil Court of Rome to attain immediate Italian citizenship and receive Italian citizenship benefits.